- Home

 NOTE: The information on this webpage is provided as a service to users and the Utah State Board of Education is not responsible for any errors or omissions.

-NOTE: This history only shows rule versions from 2018 to the present.
-Any earlier documents can be accessed at the Office of Administrative Rules website.
+NOTE: This history may be incomplete as it only shows rule versions if they were saved in digital format at the Utah State Board of Education.
+Additional versions of effective rules and all rules published in the State Bulletin may be accessed at the Office of Administrative Rules website.
 Please contact Kirin McInnis, legal assistant, at kirin.mcinnis@schools.utah.gov with any questions.

 Categories related to this rule: | This rule requires: | Framework category: | |||